sal55/langs/mfeatures.md

     go to label
     label
 ````
-The last is handy if you don't like the head of using 'goto', as it makes it less obvious.
+The last is handy if you don't like the idea of using 'goto', as it makes it less obvious.

 Labels need to be written with two colons: